cartalyst/sentry/docs/authentication/logout.md

 ----------

-The logout method logs the user out and destroys all Sentry sessions/cookies for the user.
+The logout method logs the user out and destroys all Sentry sessions / cookies for the user.

+This method does **not** fail or throw any Exceptions if there is no user logged in.

 `returns` void

 ####Example

-	// log the user out
+	// Log the user out
 	Sentry::logout();